lsr1/wb2s-to-esp12/README.md

 ## Installation
 * Get an ESP12 module and flash your preferred firmware and configure your WiFi.
 I used a device that you can find on AliExpress as "ESP12 burner".
 I'm writing this as first step b/c IMHO it's easier to flash  before you solder the ESP on the PCB (RX/TX is available, but why make your life compliated...).
 For future updates, OTA is availble in Tasmota and ESPhome.
 * Go to [JLCPCB](https://cart.jlcpcb.com/quote) and upload the [gerbers.zip](gerber/gerber.zip).
 Sidenote: I'm neither sponsored nor do I endorse them specifically, I just find them convenient. <b>Make sure you select the correct PCB thickness (0.8 mm).</b> I also set "Remove Order Number" to "Specify a location" (layout contains a field for this).
 No other special settings.
 * Solder the components.
-I soldered the ESP12 first (try an reflow oven if you want to be fancy), b/c it provides a nice flat surface to lie on if flipped around for soldering the resistors and switches on the other side.
+I soldered the ESP12 first (try a reflow oven if you want to be fancy), b/c it provides a nice flat surface to lie on if flipped around for soldering the resistors and switches on the other side.
 * Check continuity of pads to ESP12 contacts with a multimeter (it's no fun to find out that one pad is not OK once the module is soldered in the mainboard).
 * Solder the module into the mainboard of the controller/PSU.